Learn about Madeira food to try on a trip to Portugal. Taste black scabbardfish, poncha, passion fruit and more when you travel to the Madeira Islands

 8. Pasteis de Nata

-Madeira has an advantage being part of Portugal compard to the Spanish Canary Islands in that you'll find mainland favorites such as pasteis de nata.
+Madeira has an advantage being part of Portugal compared to the Spanish Canary Islands in that you'll find mainland favorites such as pasteis de nata.
 We went for a sweet and savory combo by snacking on pasteis de nata with a glass of beer near the cable car at Monte.

 9. Bar Snacks and Beer

-We like wandering in to local places on our travel adventures.
-We spotted a cute, local restaurant and bar on R. das Maravilhas near our hotel in Funchal.
 We went there twice: once for an afternoon beer, and once for a lunch snack and coffee.
 We really enjoyed this ham and cheese empanada.
 The outer shell was corn-based to our surprise and delight.
-The place was full of locals and people spoke very little English here so it felt good to get outside the tourist track a little while.

 10. Freshly Made Poncha at One of Ronaldo's Haunts

-Poncha may be the most famous drink in Madeira and Cristiano Ronoldo may be Madeira's favorite celebrity.
-Poncha is made with aguardente de cana (sugar cane rum), honey, sugar, lemon rind and lemon juice (traditional) or other fruit flavors like orange or passion fruit.
-Ronoldo is a professional football player and so revered on Madeira that they just named the airport in Funchal after him.
+Ronoldo is a professional football player and so revered on Madeira that they named the airport in Funchal after him.
 We got to experience both of these famous Madeiran things at Venda do Sócio.
 We watched as the bartender created a fresh batch of poncha just for us.

 11. Madeira Wine

 Madeira is known for its namesake fortified wine and we definitely had our share of Madeira wine on our long weekend in Funchal.
 We also discovered that Madeira makes a respectable traditional wine too.
-Reds and whites from Madeira are harder to find than their mainland Portuguese counterparts but they are worth seeking out when you're on the island.

 SIDEWALK SAFARI SPOTLIGHT: Looking for mainland Portugal destination ideas?
 Here are some ideas for your next trip: